Here's a motivational kit that lets your emerging reader know you're with him for the whole wild ride.

 This activity encourages self-expression.
 When your child is finished she will have created a personalized pin to wear or give as a gift!

 Encourage your child to think outside the bathtub by making her very own handmade soaps!
-Perfect as a present, or just to pamper herself.
+Perfect as a present, a decoration, or just to pamper herself.

 Recycle your child's beloved old t-shirt by sewing it into a pillow!
 The results of activity are unique, decorative, creative, and never wasteful.